OK! So let’s open it up this weeks with some tips on lighting.

 Well its all GoPro these days isn’t it?

-Actually they are amazing little camcorders that have revolutionised how we capture and present movies of our lives.
+Actually they are amazing little camcorders that have revolutionized how we capture and present movies of our lives.

 One downside to the GoPro that isn’t often mentioned is that fact that they come equipped with a wide angle lens.